Box Elder County

 Brigham City

-Origin of County Name: named for the many box elder trees growing there
+Origin of County Name: named for the many box elder trees growing in the county

 Cities/Towns: Bear River City, Brigham City, Corinne, Deweyville, Elwood, Fielding, Garland, Honeyville, Howell, Mantua, Perry, Plymouth, Portage, Snowville, Tremonton, Willard